 If you click on the tag, it will show you the details of the NFT, including the owner and the creator.

 You might think they would be one and the same, but the creator could be me – taking a photo of my kitchen – and the owner could be Howdens as they sponsored me and gave me a heavy discount for the kitchen.

 So, they are not always mutual.

-Instagram launched their Subscriptions back in 2020 which meant that Creators would be able to develop connections with their most loyal followers in the form of paid subscriptions.
+Instagram launched its Subscriptions back in 2020 which meant that Creators would be able to develop connections with their most loyal followers in the form of paid subscriptions.

 Subscribers would be able to access exclusive content and benefits, a bit like the popular, mainly adult material social media platform, Only Fans.

-With NFTs, brands will be able to work with Influencers to create exclusive content and would only be accessible to people who purchased the relevant NFTs.
+With NFTs on Instagram, brands will be able to work with Influencers to create exclusive content which would only be accessible to people who purchased the relevant NFTs.

 This will create an extra revenue stream for the content creator and brands and will provide the people who purchased the NFTs exclusive experiences.

-NFTs can also be digital collectibles, a bit like an auction house but in the digital world.
+NFTs can also be digital collectables, a bit like an auction house but in the digital world.
 It will enable us to digitally collect artwork, music and gaming assets for example.